Jacob-Brown-950/SOC-Stack-Lab/README.md

 The core components of the stack include:

-Wazuh: Deployed as the primary Security Information and Event Management (SIEM) solution, Wazuh will provide real-time security monitoring, log analysis, and threat detection.
+Wazuh: Deployed as the primary Security Information and Event Management (SIEM) solution, Wazuh will provide real-time security monitoring, log analysis, and threat detection

 Grafana: Separate Dashboard Integrated with Wazuh to visualize and analyze security metrics and logs through dynamic dashboards and graphical representations.